 Step 4: Fitting and adjustments

 Patients will have a try-on appointment to verify the size, shape, and color of the teeth for the partial dentures.
 Following this, the final delivery of the dentures takes place.
 In the subsequent weeks, there may be a few adjustment appointments to address any sore spots that may occur initially.
+By following these steps, individuals can expect to receive well-fitting and comfortable partial dentures.
+Regular follow-up visits with the dentist are crucial to ensure proper maintenance and adjustments, if needed.

 The cost of partial dentures can vary significantly, but it is generally more affordable compared to dental implants.
 The cost depends on factors such as the provider’s experience, the quality of the laboratory, and the location.
 On average, the price range for a set of partial dentures is typically between $1,000 and $4,000.

+Insurance coverage for partial dentures varies among plans.
+Many dental insurance plans offer coverage for restorative care, with coverage typically around 50% of the cost.
+However, it’s important to review your individual plan to understand the specific coverage, including co-pays, deductibles, and yearly limits.
 Some insurance plans may have limitations on the coverage amount, which could affect the coverage for partial dentures, especially if you have already received extensive dental work within the same calendar year.
 It is recommended to contact your dental insurance plan to clarify the costs and coverage before proceeding with the procedure.

 Medicaid coverage for partial dentures depends on the state you reside in.
 Some states provide dental benefits under Medicaid that include provisions for dentures, while others may not offer dental benefits for adults on Medicaid.
+The Center for Health Care Strategies offers a state-by-state guide to dental benefits provided by Medicaid, which can provide more specific information.

 To care for removable partial dentures, it is necessary to remove them every evening for cleaning, as per Dr. Asaro’s advice.
 Proper home care involves using a soft- to medium-bristled toothbrush to clean the dentures thoroughly.
 Over-the-counter denture cleaning tablets can also be beneficial for maintenance.